manaya14/Top-UK-Youtubers-Tableau-Dashboard/Top_UK_YouTubers_2024/README.md

 - What is the ideal solution?
 To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their

--subscriber count
+- subscriber count
--total views
+- total views
--total videos, and
+- total videos, and
--engagement metrics
+- engagement metrics
--This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+-T his will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 # User story
 As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .